 Biden says he'd use executive powers to force Americans to wear masks in public

 Former Vice President Joe Biden said he "would do everything possible" to ensure that Americans wear masks in public if elected president.
-Biden, the presumptive Democratic nominee, told CBS News Pittsburgh affiliate KDKA that wearing a mask in public helps to slow the spread of the coronavirus.
+Biden, the presumptive Democratic nominee, told CBS Pittsburgh station KDKA that wearing a mask in public helps to slow the spread of the coronavirus.

 "I would go back to making sure that everybody had masks," Biden said.
 Both he and the interviewer wore masks and stood eight feet apart.